Community of the Transfiguration: Sacred Synergy – Celebrating 125 Years of Serving Others Worldwide

 Through the years, the Sisters have served in China, Japan, the Dominican Republic, Puerto Rico, Hawaii, California, North Carolina, New York, Texas and various locations in Ohio.
 With prayer and worship at their core, the Sisters have established schools and churches and other spiritual, educational and social ministries.

 “We believe that prayer has a real purpose,” says Sister Diana Doncaster.
-“We pray for the world, for healing, and any needs that come to us.”
+“We pray for the world, for healing, and for any needs that come to us.”

 Equally important is worship, and out of that comes their four active ministries: Bethany School, St. Monica’s Recreation Center, the Transfiguration Spirituality Center, and Food for the Soul.